CRB CLINIC DIGITAL DENTISTRY

 Please note!
 The connection between gingivitis and hormonal changes has been proven.
 The disease occurs in 80% of teenagers, as well as pregnant women.
 However, without treatment, the disease does not go away even when the hormonal background is restored.

-for the occurrence of gingivitis
+Types of gingivitis

-Stages of gum disease development
+Stages of gum disease progression

 • Gingivitis

-Stages of gum disease development
+Stages of gum disease progression

 Scroll slides << right - left >>